juliangut/sessionware/README.md

 ##### Requisites

-Currently in order to use Native manager some session ini settings need to be set to specific values prior to session start, otherwise it will fail to start:
+In order to use Native manager, due to how PHP handles headers when sessions are started, some ini settings need to be set to specific values prior to session start, otherwise it will fail to start:

 * `session.use_trans_sid` to `false`
 * `session.use_cookies` to `true`
 * `session.use_only_cookies` to `true`
 * `session.use_strict_mode` to `false`
 * `session.cache_limiter` to `''` _(empty string)_

+There is a helper method to configure this ini settings for you: `\Jgut\Sessionware\Manager\Native::configureIniSettings`

 > This values prevent session headers to be automatically sent to user by PHP itself. **It's the developer's responsibility to include corresponding cache headers in response object**, which should be the case in the first place instead of relying on PHP environment.